dilya-gitit/news_parser/README.md

 Test assignment for [zimran.io](https://zimran.io/)

 Consists of two parts:
-1. Microservice to parse and store Stock market news through the API in [Finnhub.io](https://finnhub.io/)
+1. Microservice to parse and store Stock market news every hour through the API in [Finnhub.io](https://finnhub.io/)
-2. Endpoint to retrieve saved news via the REST API on the microservice itself with the logic of filtering by dates
+2. Endpoint to retrieve saved news from DB via the REST API on the microservice itself with the logic of filtering by dates

 #### Built with
 - Python
 - Django Rest Framework
 - Postgresql
 - APScheduler

 ## Prerequisites